SGPT: GPT Sentence Embeddings for Semantic Search: Introduction

 In the Bi-Encoder setting, we propose SGPT-BE using position-weighted mean pooling and contrastive fine-tuning of only bias tensors (BitFit \cite{zaken2021bitfit}).
-BitFit is within +2 to -2\% of full fine-tuning performance for SBERT \cite{reimers2019sentence} and SGPT despite changing <0.1\% of pre-trained parameters.
-When controlling for size, SGPT is within +1 to -3\% of SBERT performance.
+We show that BitFit is competitive with full fine-tuning performance for both encoders (SBERT) \cite{reimers2019sentence} and decoders (SGPT) despite changing <0.1\% of pre-trained parameters.
+When controlling for size, our decoders closely trail the performance of encoders.
 When scaling up, SGPT-BE-5.8B sets state-of-the-art results on BEIR and USEB for asymmetric and symmetric search.

 In the Cross-Encoder setting, we propose SGPT-CE using log probability extraction of pre-trained GPT models.
-It can be used for symmetric or asymmetric search by changing the prompt.
-Unsupervised SGPT-CE-6.1B is 6\% worse than supervised SGPT-BE-5.8B on BEIR.
+The method is applicable to symmetric or asymmetric search by changing the prompt.
+At scale, the model sets an unsupervised state-of-the-art on BEIR.

-In summary, our contributions are three-fold: \begin{itemize} \item For SGPT-BE in Section \ref{sec:be}, we develop a new pooling method and show the usefulness of bias-only fine-tuning for embeddings.
-At 5.8B parameters, it produces the best natural language embeddings available by a margin of 7\% for the example of semantic search. \item For SGPT-CE in Section \ref{sec:ce}, we show how to use GPT for search via log probabilities without fine-tuning.
-At 6.1B parameters, it has the best unsupervised performance on BEIR by a margin of 8\%. \item We provide free, more performant alternatives to OpenAI Search or Similarity Embeddings and the OpenAI Search endpoint available at \url{https://github.com/Muennighoff/sgpt} \end{itemize}
+In summary, our contributions are three-fold: \begin{itemize} \item For SGPT-BE in \S\ref{sec:be}, we develop a new pooling method and show the usefulness of bias-only fine-tuning for embeddings.
+At 5.8B parameters, it produces the best natural language embeddings available by a margin of 7\% for the example of semantic search. \item For SGPT-CE in \S\ref{sec:ce}, we show how to use GPT for search via log probabilities without fine-tuning.
+At 6.1B parameters, it has the best unsupervised performance on BEIR by a margin of 8\%. \item We provide free, more performant alternatives to commonly used endpoints, such as OpenAI's Search and Similarity Embeddings and the OpenAI Search endpoint available at \url{https://github.com/Muennighoff/sgpt}. \end{itemize}